sydney-machine-learning/Bayesianneuralnetworks-MCMC-tutorial/README.md

 ## Python code

-In the case of Bayesian neural networks, we provide complete code for regression and classiciation case in 'code' folder with sample plots for regression probllem in 'code/py-results' folder.
+In the case of Bayesian neural networks, we provide complete code for regression and classification case in 'code' folder with sample plots for regression problems in 'code/py-results' folder.
 Note that the datasets have been obtained from the following sources:

 - Sunspot dataset for one-step ahead prediction problem: https://www.swpc.noaa.gov/products/solar-cycle-progression
 - Energy dataset for regression problem: https://archive.ics.uci.edu/dataset/242/energy+efficiency